Moderate Liberal Party: History

 The Moderate Liberal Party was formed on 4 February 1888, when a conservative and religious wing broke away from the Liberal Party.
 Leading members of the party included Jakob Sverdrup, Baard Haugland, Ole Vollan, and Lars Oftedal.
 The political conflicts between the Liberals and Conservatives in 1891 resulted in a split among the Moderates themselves, with the more left-leaning Moderates returning to the mother party.
 The split resulted in a more uniformed profile as the remaining party sharpened its opposition against the "pure" Liberals and became more supportive towards the Conservatives.

-In the mid-1890s the party's central goal became to work against the Liberals' increasingly radical policy of challenging the union with Sweden, granting the population general voting rights, and introducing direct state taxes.
+In the mid-1890s, the party's central goal became to work against the Liberals' increasingly radical policy of challenging the union with Sweden, granting the population general voting rights, and introducing direct state taxes.
 The split of 1891 also caused the party to become more firmly based among the revivalist low church of south-western Norway.
 As such, other important issues for the party included temperance, religion and moral, while it took centrist stands in regards to social and economical questions.
 The party gained an eastern Norway counterpart in 1893 by the party Centre, the "Eastern Moderates", and for a brief time there was talks of a merger between the two parties.

-From 1895 to 1898 the party was represented in Hagerup's First Cabinet.
+From 1895 to 1898, the party was represented in Hagerup's First Cabinet.
 In 1903, the party joined the Coalition Party alongside the Conservatives.
 It was part of Michelsen's Cabinet during the dissolution of the union with Sweden, from 1905 until 1906 when it effectively merged into the Conservative Party after the introduction of single-member districts.
 Magnus Halvorsen is however registered under the Moderate Liberal label as Minister of Finance in Løvland's Cabinet from 1907 to 1908.
 The party had never developed any strong party organisation, functioning more as a vehicle for individual representatives.

-The party has sometimes been described as a Christian democratic predecessor to the modern Christian Democratic Party, founded in 1933.
+The party has sometimes been described as a Christian democratic predecessor to the modern Christian Democratic Party, which was founded in 1933.